AndreaF17/signalk-metrics-exporter/README.md

 - The script intentionally avoids creating a long-running server; it's a simple conversion tool.
 If you want a production exporter, consider adding a small HTTP server (Flask, FastAPI) with caching and a scrape-ready `/metrics` endpoint.
 - The code is kept minimal and only depends on `requests`.

-## License

-This repository does not include a license file.
-If you want to publish it on GitHub, add a `LICENSE` file with your preferred license (MIT, Apache-2.0, etc.).

 ## Contact

 If you have improvements, file an issue or a PR with suggested changes.